-For Reykjavík locals, the most popular hike in the whole surrounding area is mount Esjan.
-The stately mountain is a short drive away from Reykjavík but it’s visible from the city centre and its friendly presence has often been noted in poetry and literature concerning Reykjavík.
-The mountain is directly north of the city and people are so used to it that for many Reykjavíkians, pointing at Esjan is the only way they can be sure where north is.
+For Reykjavík locals, the most popular hike in the whole surrounding area is Mount Esjan.
+The stately mountain is a short drive away from Reykjavík, but it’s visible from the city centre.
+Its friendly presence has often been noted in poetry and literature concerning Reykjavík.
+The mountain is directly north of the city, and people are so used to it that for many Reykjavíkians, pointing at Esjan is the only way they can be sure where north is.

 How to get there – You can take the bus!
-Route 57 stops at the Esjurætur hiking centre.
+The easiest way to get there is to take bus 15 to Mosfellsbær and switch to bus 19, which will take you to the Esjurætur hiking centre.
 If you’re taking a car, just follow route 1 north out of the city, through the town of Mosfellsbær and stop by the hiking centre.

 Helgafell by Hafnarfjörður